What is eARC and how to set on Samsung Smart TV?

 If you are having problem with poor sound output even when eARC is connected properly, you need to check the Digital Output Audio Format.
 To check if the AV device does not support the Audio Output Format, test the output sound by changing Digital Output Audio Format to PCM / Auto / Pass-Through once each.

-Navigate to All Settings
+1 Navigate to Settings and then All Settings

-3 Choose Sound and then Expert Settings
+3 Select Expert Settings

-Select Sound then Expert Settings
+Select Expert Settings

-4 Choose Digital Output Audio Format then PCM
+4 Choose Digital Output Audio Format

 Choose Digital Output Audio Format then PCM